Understanding Python Lambda Functions

 Why Use Lambda Functions?

 Lambda functions are useful when you need an anonymous function for a short period.
-They can be particularly handy in functional programming contexts, such as using them with functions like map()
+They can be particularly handy in functional programming contexts, such as using them with functions like map(), filter(), and reduce().

 Exercise